Smurf-IV/Excel_PRIME/README.md

 -----

 ## Phase 2 - Release as Nuget V2.yyMM.dd
+- ✅ Add `IEnumerable`s _All_ the way down ⤵️
+    - i.e. remove the need for Asynchronous awaits
+    - 🚀 Yielding More Performance improvements  [2025-11-19](Performance.md#2025-11-19)
+    - ⛓️‍💥 **Breaking Change** 🔩
+        - The Async classes now have `Async` appended to be distinct from the non async versions
+        - But, `Async` inherit from the non, so they are interchangable
 - ✅ Nuget
     - ✅ Manual workflow deploy Release
     - ✅ Manual workflow deploy Beta